 I got caught up.

-Now, with the impending release of Tropic Tendencies, I’m revisiting the latter parts of this circuitous path that I took to get to it.
+I’m continuously revisiting the latter parts of this circuitous path that I took to get to it.
 The book didn’t just happen–couldn’t just happen.
 These early articulations–the semi-literate scribblings in notebooks–ought not be relegated to the nether regions of untapped memory, dry-rotting in the mind like an unkept artifact.

 Instead, I’m interested in whether anyone else would be interested in how this notion of Caribbean Rhetoric was originally articulated, how it developed, how it was turned into and on and away from itself, how the ethos of a Caribbean rhetorical theorist was able to coalesce in a recursive process of composition.
 It’s a huge presumption, I know, but the alternative is unacceptable to me.
 I’m also interested in having others join me, confident that their ideas and approaches to rhetoric are not only valid but essential.
 This begins with me doing what being caught up has trained me to do: to take for granted that the texts I have produced over the course of the last few years of thinking about Caribbean Rhetoric do in fact have meaning, that they ought to be preserved, shared, engaged with.
 It begins with Notebook One, Notebook Two, Notebook Three, and Notebook Four.
 It begins there because I don’t have a cool answer for why I do what I do, but I want people to know that it is being done.
 That’s the thing about vocations–that, strangely enough, doing is the ultimate articulation of that which you have been called to do.
 No cool answers.
 Only a bunch of flailing questions tethered, as it were, to a basic statement.
 On Page One of Notebook One, I write:

 My idea is to posit Cbean rhetorical forms as the sine qua non of the superisland ethos.